 It’s time for us to say goodbye.

-Materials: Old sheet or shower curtain liner with concentric circles drawn in the center with permanent marker, insects in bug jars collected during Insect Safari, copy of Goodbye Poem.
+Materials: white sheet or shower curtain liner with concentric circles drawn in the center with permanent marker, insects in bug jars from Introduction or Insect Safari, copy of Goodbye Poem on Insect Safari Card.

 UPPER GRADES CHALLENGE: Insect Census (Grades 5-6)